flyonthewalldev/.github/profile/README.md

 > *Quietly building loud ideas.*

-We’re a student-led software studio based in Boulder, CO, creating AI-first tools that solve real problems—with care, clarity, and a bit of chaos.
+We’re a student-led software startup based in Boulder, CO, creating AI-integrated tools that solve real problems—with care, clarity, and a bit of chaos.

 ---

-## 🚀 What We’re Building
+## 💻 What We’re Building

 ### [PulsePlan](https://github.com/flyonthewalldev/PulsePlan)
-An AI-powered scheduling assistant for college students.
-Syncs Canvas deadlines and Google Calendar events to generate a smart, personalized weekly plan.
+PulsePlan is your AI-powered academic planner — built to simplify scheduling for college students.
+It automatically syncs Canvas deadlines, emails, notes, and calendar events to create a personalized, adaptive weekly plan.
-→ Built with React Native, Supabase, Next.js, Machine Learning, GPT-4o, and a custom Chrome extension.
+→ Built with: React Native · Supabase · Next.js · n8n Agent Workflow · OpenAI API · Gemini API · Custom Chrome Extension

 ---